GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Experimental Studies

 \section{Experimental Studies}

-\textbf{Baselines}\, Our experiments are performed with four baselines, including `Interm', `Late', `Joint', `Alone', and `AL'. `Interm' and `Late' refer to intermediate and late data fusions~\citep{khaleghi2013multisensor,lahat2015multimodal}, respectively. `Interm' works only for deep learning models such as CNN and LSTM by averaging the hidden representation of each local model. `Late' also works for Linear models as it averages the output of each local model. `Joint' is the oracle case where all the data are held by Alice and trained with the Gradient Boosting reduced from GAL. `Alone' is the single-agent scenario, where only Alice's data are used for learning and prediction. `AL' represents the performance of Assisted Learning~\citep{xian2020assisted}.
-GAL is expected to perform close to the `Joint' case while significantly outperforming the `Alone' and `AL' cases.
+\textbf{Baselines}\, Our experiments are performed with four baselines, including `Interm', `Late', `Joint', `Alone', and `AL'. `Interm' and `Late' refer to intermediate and late data fusions~\cite{khaleghi2013multisensor,lahat2015multimodal}, respectively.
+The intermediate data fusion (‘Interm’) sums up the intermediate features (output before the last layer) from each separate feature extractor, and then the aggregated feature is passed into a shared last layer to output the final prediction.
+The late data fusion (‘Late’) sums up the final prediction of each separate local model.
+Thus, `Interm' works only for deep learning models such as CNN and LSTM by averaging the hidden representation of each local model, while `Late' also works for Linear models as it aggregates the output of each local model. `Joint' is the case where all the data are held by Alice and trained with the Gradient Boosting reduced from GAL. `Alone' is the single-agent scenario, where only Alice's data are used for learning and prediction. `AL' represents the performance of Assisted Learning~\cite{xian2020assisted}.
+GAL is expected to perform close to the centralized baselines, including `Interm', `Late', and `Joint' cases, while significantly outperforming the `Alone' and `AL' cases.
 The summary statistics of each dataset are elaborated in Table~\ref{tab:data} of the Appendix.
 Details of learning hyper-parameters are included in Table~\ref{tab:hyper} of the Appendix.
-We conducted four random experiments for all datasets with different seeds, and the standard errors are shown in the brackets.
+We conducted four random experiments for all datasets with different seeds, and the standard errors are shown in the brackets of all tables.